TomWeishaar/NightClock/README.md

 It has no options whatsoever.
 However, you can edit the CSS yourself if you like.

-You will also find it helpful to know that the Pixelbook option to "Keep display on" is under Settings/Device/Power/When idle.
+If you actually use this with Chrome on a Pixelbook, you will find it helpful to know that the Pixelbook option to "Keep display on" is under Settings/Device/Power/When idle.
 The fourth key in the top row maximizes the screen (ie, hides the browser controls), and sixth and seventh keys control screen brightness.
 For nightime use, I turn the screen all the way down until it's off, then brighten it just one notch.
+Also, in some cases you may need to change the Pixelbook's time zone by hand; if so, that's in Settings/Advanced/Date and time.

-Finally, in some cases you may need to change the Pixelbook's time zone by hand; if so, that's in Settings/Advanced/Date and time.
+With other systems you probably want to find these options before travelling.
 Sleep well.